James Hardie Siding Review: Is it Worth it?

 The first is that James Hardie siding comes stocked in limited colors.
 You can get a custom color, but that increases the price by a lot, and it just wasn’t in our budget.
 There was only one white color, Arctic White, so that’s what we went with, even though I probably would have gone with something a little less gray if I was choosing a custom color.

 The other colors are mostly neutral shades of gray/greige/beige, with a few options for blue, green, and red.
-You can paint Hardy siding also, but that kind of felt like defeating the purpose for us.
+You can paint Hardie siding also, but that kind of felt like defeating the purpose for us.
 Something to think about if you want a specific house color.

 Another drawback is that you can’t do archwork or detailed trims in Hardie / fiber cement siding.
 (You can do standard window trim/straight edges, though).
 We have arches and columns on our side porch, and those have to be made from a PVC material instead.
 The PVC is a slightly different shade of white than the Arctic White color (see above), which I don’t love, but will work with.